How to Make the Best Potato and Egg Salad

 - I like to add finely chopped fresh parsley, chives, and pickles to my potato salad, but add whatever extras suit your fancy.

 - I just so happened to have some crispy freshly cooked bacon around after making this potato salad, and I thought, what the hey, everything’s better with bacon!
-So I crumbled some up, and sprinkled it on top of my potato salad, and as I ate it, my moans of pleasure brought my husband running from the other room.
+So I crumbled some up, and sprinkled it on top of my potato salad.
 It was amazing.

 - So what are you waiting for?
-Go make some dang potato salad already!
+Go make some dang egg and potato salad already! (*Note: since 2018, I have used a keto diet to help me maintain a lower weight, so I don’t use the potatoes anymore.)